 - Knowing information about how others are thinking or feeling without any physical cues

 - Seeing, hearing, smelling, tasting, or sensing sensory information without any actual physical input (such as feeling someone touching you without anyone physically doing so, or hearing someone speak when nobody is nearby speaking)

 - Being able to intuitively understand medical issues as part of an energy healing practice

-These are but a few of the many ways psychic phenomena manifests in the physical world.
+These are but a few of the many ways psychic phenomena manifest in the physical world.